wessberg/marshaller/README.md

 ## Changelog:

+**v2.0.2**:

+- Fixed an issue where strings containing dates would be falsely unmarshalled as dates instead of regular strings.

 **v2.0.1**:

 - Bumped TypeDetector dependency.
 Allowed construction without explicitly calling the constructor with TypeDetector so it can be used by clients who does not directly depend on it.